 Fast Results & Minimise Suffering

 The best option is to support function and then add in good clean lifestyle eating habits so you get fast results and you minimise suffering!
-At our Rejuv, we are anti-suffering and most patients come back a few weeks after the first session and comment how easy their plan was and how most of their symptoms have gone, that is music to our ears.
+At our Rejuv, we are anti-suffering and most patients come back a few weeks after the first session and comment on how easy their plan was and how most of their symptoms have gone, that is music to our ears.

-The key is to eat the right foods for you and to get your body absorbing your food and for your metabolism to convert the calories you eat into a good level of usable energy.
+The key is to eat the right foods for you to get your body to absorb your food and for your metabolism to convert the calories you eat into a good level of usable energy.
 If you are not sure of where to start with your diet see my 4-week body re-boot plan that I developed for Elle Macpherson for a good kick start towards a healthy metabolism.

 A healthy metabolism also depends on an alkaline environment for over-acidity corrodes body tissue and slows metabolism.
 What you eat needs to balance your body chemistry and bring harmony, not wreak havoc.

 Similarly, this is how the universe operates by keeping opposites in balance and the body’s internal universe is the same.
 The more acidic you are the more you will crave junk foods and feel more tired and sluggish all the time.
-The term pH actually refers to the concentration of hydrogen ions and this moves the pH to being acidic (less than 7) an alkaline (higher than 7).
+The term pH actually refers to the concentration of hydrogen ions and this moves the pH to be acidic (less than 7) and alkaline (higher than 7).

 In blood, it takes around 10-15 times as much base to neutralise a given amount of acid.
-It is for this reason that adopting a lifestyle that is prone to keeping you more alkaline than it is to always keep repeating of being acidic and then having to re-gain your alkaline balance.
+It is for this reason that adopting a lifestyle that is prone to keeping you more alkaline than it is to always keep repeating of being acidic and then having to regain your alkaline balance.
 It is best that our blood maintains a pH level of 7.365 which is a milk alkaline level.
 This is to be your average level throughout the day, for your levels will fluctuate from acidic to alkaline but we generally want you to live more alkaline than acidic.

-All of our bodies 11 systems work with a delicate balance between acid/alkaline balance.
+All of our body’s 11 systems work with a delicate balance between acid/alkaline balance.
 In the early stages of imbalance, symptoms are mild such as skin eruptions, headaches, sinus, allergies and a weak immune system.

-Once you live for an extended period before too acidic your organs become weakened and you can see dysfunction in your thyroid, liver, adrenals etc. when you are too acidic your oxygen levels decrease and cellular metabolism slows, disease occurs and cells death rates increase.
+Once you live for an extended period before being too acidic your organs become weakened and you can see dysfunction in your thyroid, liver, adrenals etc. when you are too acidic your oxygen levels decrease and cellular metabolism slows, disease occurs and cells death rates increase.
 This is why getting your metabolism & your cellular metabolism at optimum not only for your waistline but for your overall health and longevity too.

 The body will do anything to stop getting too acidic and will tend to store toxins and acid wastes in our body fat, thus inviting body fat to hang around.
 There are certain minerals which have a good neutralising capacity and help to detoxify strong acids.
 These minerals include potassium, calcium, magnesium and sodium.
 A healthy body will have a good reserve of these minerals to protect the body from exposure to too much acid. if these levels are too low for a prolonged acidic lifestyle then calcium will be leached out from our bones and magnesium from our muscles.